marcoevang/camilladsp-setrate/README.md

 - _--timestamp_ causes a timestamp to be prepended to each log message
 - _--syslog_ redirects log messages to _syslog_ (otherwise messages are sent to standard error)
 - _--usbmon_ enables catching of signals that notify availabilty of the USB DAC
+# Final notes
+Comments in the source code will, hopefully, help to understand the what and the how.
+Users are encouraged to improve the code and to add features.